 Now, if you’ve ever made an offer on real estate before, you’ll recognize that earnest money is usually given to the seller as a way of ensuring that the buyer actually follows through and buys the property.
-Typically, earnest money is 1%-2% of the purchase price, but there is no law that says it has to be.
+Typically, earnest money is 1 to 2 percent of the purchase price, but there is no law that says it has to be.

 To be perfectly honest, I don’t know if earnest money is even required by law to make the contract binding.
 I’ve read opinions on both sides of the matter, and I think it must be a state-specific thing.
 But rather than risk it, I decided to give earnest money with the contract.

-So, if we could get our earnest money back anyway, what’s the point of giving a large earnest money other than to make the seller feel better?
-Sure, if we were offering on a deal on the MLS, the seller’s real estate agent would balk at such a low earnest money.
+So, if we could get our earnest money back anyway, what's the point of giving a large amount of earnest money other than to make the seller feel better?
+Sure, if we were offering on a deal on the MLS, the seller's real estate agent would balk at such little earnest money.
 But a private seller?
-They generally don’t care at all.
+They generally don't care at all.